Diaspora language

 The term diaspora language, coined in the 1980s, is a sociolinguistic idea referring to a variety of languages spoken by peoples with common roots who have dispersed, under various pressures and often globally.
 The emergence and evolution of a diaspora language is usually part of a larger attempt to retain cultural identity.

 Examples

 Molisanne (Molise Slavic)

 Though possessing certain elements of Slavic languages, Molise Slavic is also influenced by Italian.
 Considered an endangered language, Molise Slavic is spoken by approximately 3,500 people in the villages of Montemitro, San Felice del Molise, and Acquaviva Collecroce in southern Molise, as well as elsewhere in southern Italy.
 The language developed as a result of refugees arriving in Italy from the eastern Adriatic coast during the 15th and 16th centuries.

 Istro-Romanian

 Another diaspora language is Istro-Romanian, spoken by the Istro-Romanians.
 Like Molise Slavic, it is considered endangered, with only 500 to 1000 speakers remaining.
 Istro-Romanian developed when the ancestors of these individuals migrated to Istria from Transylvania (some say Serbia) during the 12th century.

+Griko

+Griko language (endonym: Griko/Γκρίκο), sometimes spelled Grico, is one of the two dialects of Italiot Greek (the other being Calabrian Greek or Grecanico), spoken by Griko people in Salento, province of Lecce, Italy.
+Some Greek linguists consider it to be a Modern Greek dialect and often call it Katoitaliótika (Κατωιταλιώτικα) or Grekanika (Γραικάνικα).
+Griko and Standard Modern Greek are partially mutually intelligible.
+The Griko language is the last living trace of the Greek elements that once formed Magna Graecia.

+Gallo-Italic languages in Southern Italy

+Varieties of Gallo-Italic languages are also found in Sicily, corresponding with the central-eastern parts of the island that received large numbers of immigrants from Northern Italy, called Lombards, during the decades following the Norman conquest of Sicily (around 1080 to 1120).
+Given the time that has lapsed and the influence from the Sicilian language itself, these dialects are best generically described as Southern Gallo-Italic.
+The major centres where these dialects can still be heard today include Piazza Armerina, Aidone, Sperlinga, San Fratello, Nicosia, and Novara di Sicilia.
+Northern Italian dialects did not survive in some towns in the province of Catania that developed large Lombard communities during this period, namely Randazzo, Paternò and Bronte.
+However, the Northern Italian influence in the local varieties of Sicilian are marked.
+In the case of San Fratello, some linguists suggested that the nowadays dialect has Provençal as its basis, having been a fort manned by Provençal mercenaries in the early decades of the Norman conquest (bearing in mind that it took the Normans 30 years to conquer the whole of the island).

+Other dialects, attested from 13th and 14th century, are also found in Basilicata, more precisely in the province of Potenza (Tito, Picerno, Pignola and Vaglio Basilicata), Trecchina, Rivello, Nemoli and San Costantino.